-The most goals by a single team in an NHL game occurred in the early 20th century when the Montreal Canadiens defeated the Quebec Bulldogs by a score of 16-3 in 1920.
-This game was a complete rout as the Canadiens led 4-0 at the end of the first period and scored 7 goals in the second period, upping their lead to 11-1.
-Four Canadiens scored a hat trick or three goals in one game.
+The most goals by a single team in an NHL game occurred in 1920 when the Montreal Canadiens defeated the Quebec Bulldogs by a score of 16-3.
+This game was a complete rout as the Canadiens led 4-0 at the end of the first period and scored seven goals in the second period, upping their lead to 11-1.
+Four different Canadiens scored a hat trick (three goals in one game).
 These players were Didier Pitre, who accomplished a hat trick in only one period, Newsy Lalonde, Harry Cameron, and Odie Cleghorn.

 Who has the most points in NHL history?